tavaresthedatascientist/NBA-Combine-Vertical/README.md

 This project analyzes NBA Draft Combine data (2009–2017) to examine:

-- What physical attributes predict vertical jump performance
+- Which physical attributes predict vertical jump performance
 - Whether vertical jump is associated with NBA draft position
 - Whether size-adjusted explosiveness provides a more meaningful signal of player evaluation

-The analysis combines statistical modeling and hypothesis testing to better understand how physical traits and performance metrics relate to draft outcomes.
+The analysis combines statistical modeling, visualization, and hypothesis testing to better understand how physical traits and performance metrics relate to draft outcomes.

 ---